aidadatahub/aidadatahub.github.io/data-science-platform/examples/gpu-sd-iaas-jupyter/index.md

 computer with ports on your VM in the secure environment.
 They allow you to work with Jupyter notebooks, TensorBoard, and VNC remote desktop running on the VM in your secure environment as if though they were running on your computer.

+**Note**: SSH access will in the future require multi-factor authentication, using Life Science Login for simplicity.
+To log accesses and match them with the correct login account identity (e-mail), we will require that to be specified when connecting, for example using `ProxyJump your.email@example.com@dsp.aida.scilifelab.se`.
+When we have that separation on the access gateway, we will also restrict it so that users can only access resources from secure environments that they are a member of.

 ### 3. Install software from public repositories that are trusted by the platform.